godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. tip:: If you select the top cube, and then hold down ``shift`` and select the last cube, Godot will
          select all of the cubes in between!

-Once you have all of the cubes selected, scroll down in the inspector until you get to the the "scripts" section.
+Once you have all of the cubes selected, scroll down in the inspector until you get to the "scripts" section.
 Click the drop down and select "Load".
 Open your newly created ``RigidBody_hit_test.gd`` script.

 Final notes